suvrat06/New-York-Times-Headlines-Sentiment-Analyzer/README.md

 **2. Sentiment Analysis using TextBlob:**
 Sentiment Analysis refers to determining the dominant emotion behind textual information.
 Here, we've used TextBlob - NLTK based textual processing library for analyzing the sentiment.
 The sentiment is identified in terms of polarity (positive, negative, or neutral) and subjectivity

+This repository contains the project in two forms:
+**1. A Notebook (New-York-Times-Headlines-Sentiment-Analyzer.ipynb)** comprising code divided into various cells.
+This is useful if one intends to gain a rudimentary idea of working of the analysis part of the project.

+**2. NYT_Analysis_app.py**, which is a complete product along with the front end.

+For the frontend, **streamlit** library of Python has been employed.

+Here's how the front end looks like:

+**Home page:** The primary page appears when one runs the application.
+The user just needs to add the required details via the text_input box and the slider provided in the sidebar and then the analysis results appear.

+**Analysis Results:** Once the analysis is complete, the results appear as follows.